 Luella's Lightning Shoe

 Carol Pearson was browsing an estate sale in California when she found an old shoe containing a yellowed newspaper clipping and a handwritten slip of paper.
-In the article, an elderly Mrs. Luella Brown of Chico, California, recalled the day in 1904 when she was struck by lightning near Lakeland, Brown County, Nebraska.
-The slip of paper read, “I was born in 1894.
+In the article, an elderly Mrs. Luella Brown of Chico, California, recalled the day in 1902 when she was struck by lightning near Lakeland, Brown County, Nebraska.
+The slip of paper gave a different year.
+It read, “I was born in 1894.
 This happened 1904.”

-June 1904 was a stormy month.
-On June 10 the Red Cloud Chief claimed that “Probably more than a score of persons have been killed or dangerously injured by lightning the last two weeks in Nebraska alone.”
+June 1904 was even worse.
+On the 10th the Red Cloud Chief claimed that “Probably more than a score of persons have been killed or dangerously injured by lightning the last two weeks in Nebraska alone.”
 A day earlier the Valentine Democrat reported one dead from lightning in Fullerton and four killed by lightning or drowning during flooding in Greeley and Nance counties.
 Other Nebraska papers reported horses killed, fires started, and a rancher named Sam Lane struck dead while riding fence near Hay Springs; he was still mounted on his dead horse when neighbors found his body.

 Now at least we understand how Luella’s story might have been overlooked at the time.

 Our homes and buildings are better protected these days, but Nebraska weather is still Nebraska weather.
 While enjoying the great outdoors, keep an eye on the sky.

 This article first appeared in the June 2018 issue of NEBRASKAland magazine.